This Policy was last reviewed and approved by the Board of Directors at it’s Meeting held on October 21,2025.

 1. The Company shall convey in writing to the borrower in the vernacular language or in a language as understood by the borrower, by means of sanction letter, the amount of loan sanctioned along with the terms and conditions including annualized rate of interest, all other charges payable either upfront or during the tenure of the loan till its closure, the method of application thereof and shall keep on record the acceptance of these terms and conditions by the borrower.

-2. The loan agreement shall also contain a clause for charging the penal interest, if any, for late repayment in bold.
+2. The loan agreement shall also contain a clause for charging the penal Charges, if any, for late repayment in bold.

 IV.
 PENAL CHARGES IN LOAN ACCOUNTS